 How to Best Enjoy this trip

-- If you plan to stay overnight for one or more nights, stay at the Little River Inn (or stay nearby).
+- If you plan to stay overnight for one or more nights, stay at the Little River Inn (or use lodging in Mendocino or the Van Damme State Park camping).
 This will make it easier for you to join our social events and meet with other people on this trip.
-To do this you will need to book your reservations early. (don't book until I provide you with a discount booking code)
+To do this you will need to book your reservations early.

 - Stop at one or two of the Anderson Valley wineries for a tour, tasting and picnic lunch on the day you drive from the Bay Area.
 This will start your "arrival" about 30-45 minutes sooner on your 3 1/2 hour drive - without adding to your total drive time.
 Visually, Anderson Valley is very different from the Mendocino coast.